awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 Participants can modify or delete only the resources in a shared VPC that they created\.
 For example, participants can associate or disassociate IP addresses with the network interfaces that they created and add or remove rules from the security groups that they created\.

 Participants can describe resources in a shared VPC that they did not create\.
 This is so that they can effectively use the shared VPC\.
-For example, participants can describe the VPC and its subnets, security groups, route tables, network ACLs, gateways, network interfaces, and DHCP option sets\.
+For example, participants can describe the VPC and its subnets, security groups, route tables, network ACLs, gateways, and DHCP option sets\.

 Participants can create rules in the security groups that they own that reference security groups that belong to other participants or the owner as follows: